Clouza/simple-autoloading/README.md

 # About

-what? just simple autoloading with opening vinland saga
+what? just simple autoloading with opening vinland saga.